LTC Appeals

 What Is the Massachusetts Firearms Licensing Review Board?

 The Massachusetts Firearms Licensing Review Board is a statutory body created under G.L. c.
-140, §130B to provide a second look at LTC denials in very specific circumstances.
-It exists because Massachusetts recognizes that a misdemeanor conviction from long ago should not permanently bar someone from firearm ownership, especially if their life circumstances have changed substantially in the intervening years.
+140, § 130B(a) to provide a second look at certain conviction-based firearms-licensing disqualifiers.
+It is housed within the Department of Criminal Justice Information Services.
+The board exists because Massachusetts recognizes that a low-level misdemeanor from long ago should not permanently bar someone from firearm ownership, especially if their life circumstances have changed in the intervening years.

 Who Qualifies for Massachusetts Firearms Licensing Review Board Review?